yosefAssef/Data-612/README.md

 # Data-612
-## Assignment04
+## Assignment05
-1.I import needed libraries
+1.import needed libraries

-2. import  2 data set from baseball data
+2. import baseball data set using pd.read_csv

-3. using pd.merge to merge the two dataset using yearID and PlayerID columns

-4. identify the missing values on the marge data set using .isnull()

-5 using .shape to count the number of columns and rows on the marge data set
+3. using .dtypes to identify the data types of the column

-6. using .isnull().sum() count the missing values on the data set

-7. clean the data set from the missing values by fillning NA with 0 uning  .fillna(0)
+4. convert a Non-categorical type into a categorical type using .astype ('category')

+5.convert float data type into a string data type using .astype(str)